Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 - Compliance Administrator
 - Compliance Data Administrator

-The roles above can be either the Azure AD roles or the Microsoft Purview compliance role groups.
-They are separate even though the have the same names.
+The roles above are the role groups in Microsoft Purview compliance portal; they are not the Azure AD roles with the same name!
+The Azure AD roles with these names do not provide the same level of access in Microsoft Purview compliance portal.

 ## Overview
 Categorizing and labeling content so it can be protected and handled properly is the starting place for the information protection discipline.
 Microsoft Purview has three ways to classify content: